-Trail construction will begin in a staged approach, ideally working from the eastern most portions westward.
+Trail construction will begin in a staged approach, ideally starting from the easternmost portions and moving westward.
 Doing this will allow development to begin with the simplest sections, before working towards the more challenging western portions.
 Additionally, performing trail completion projects in a staged approach will ensure that the majority of the trail system remains functional and ready to use.
 While construction is ongoing, signs should direct visitors towards alternative routes along sidewalks and roadways so that they can bypass construction and continue onward on the trail.
 Some routes will use the existing public infrastructure including sidewalks and will only rely on the creation of new directional signs.
-Other trails (like those displayed in Figure 1) require the creation of completely novel routes that will be measured and lined with gravel.
-The western portion of Spencer Creek Trail leading to Fisher's Mill Park will require the most significant construction.
+Other trails (like those displayed in Figure 1) require the creation of completely novel routes that will be constructed with gravel.
+The western portion of the Spencer Creek Trail leading to Fisher's Mill Park will require the most significant construction.
 Although most of the trail will fall on existing sidewalks and roadways, one viewing platform is proposed adjacent to the creek.
 In addition to gathering supplies, a workforce and building permits, the structural stability of the creek slope must be examined, before any structure is placed upon them.
-As these are relatively small viewing platforms they should not be overly challenging to construct.
+As this will be a relatively small viewing platform, it should not be overly challenging to construct.
 Once approval is obtained, this project would be completed in one construction season.